 Update:- In 2012 EEBC and the City of London paid jointly for a National Vegetation Class (NVC) survey of Epsom and Ashtead Commons as a follow up to the 2001 NVC survey.
 The survey highlighted the progress made in diversifying habitats especially through the re-introduction of grazing.
 However, the report also highlighted the continuing loss of species rich grassland to scrub encroachment.
 To address this the Countryside Team Volunteers commenced a restoration programme during late summer 2013 which is continuing with the aim of both restoring areas and ensuring long term maintenance.
-This process was continued during 2018 with volunteer's returning to Churchside Meadow, Christchurch Glade, Baron's Meadow and Railway Meadow.
+This process was continued during 2019 with volunteer's returning to Churchside Meadow, Christchurch Glade, Baron's Meadow and Railway Meadow.

-Epsom Common LNR Christchurch Glade, EEBC Countryside team volunteers raking up cut grass August 2018
+Epsom Common LNR Railway Meadow, EEBC Countryside team volunteers raking up cut grass August 2019

-Update:- Despite some serious vandalism to electric fencing at the start of the season grazing on Epsom Common took place successfully again during 2018 with 20 cattle from early May to early-September.
+Update:- Despite again some serious vandalism to electric fencing at the start of the season grazing on Epsom Common took place successfully again during 2019 with 15 cattle from early May to early-September.
 The herd again comprised of Belted Galloway and Dexter crosses.
-2016 saw a significant increase in size to the largest grazing area called 'Great Pasture' with the inclusion of 'West Heath' where grazing has now helped to control bracken.
 Volunteers once again played a vital role carrying out daily checking and maintaining the grazing area to ensure the continued success of the Borough's flagship habitat conservation and enhancement initiative.
 The nature conservation benefits of grazing continue to surprise and delight all those involved.
-Of particular note are the significant increases in butterfly populations and flowering plant species and strong indications that current managment is benefiting the reptile population in particular Adders.
+Of particular note are the significant increases in butterfly populations and flowering plant species and strong indications that current management is benefiting the reptile population in particular Adders.